worflor/woflo-petsplus-mod/README.md

 ### Play It!
 1. Download the latest jar file.
-2. Drop it into your Fabric `mods/` folder with Fabric API.
+2. Drop it into your `mods/` folder along with the Fabric API.
 3. Launch and enjoy.

 ### Tweak It!